 Flatfender Jeep production in Spain wasn't quite on the scale of India or Japan, but among European countries, the Spanish have always been the biggest lovers of the CJ-3B.
 A series of companies in Spain were licensed to build versions of the 3B, as well as other Jeep models, over nearly 40 years.

-The first few were built with the "Go-Devil" L-head gasoline engine and labelled on their serial number plates as "MB-CJ3B" (see more at MB-CJ3B.com.)
+Built in its factory at Zaragoza, the first few VIASA Jeeps were built with the "Go-Devil" L-head gasoline engine and labelled on their serial number plates as "MB-CJ3B".

 Much of the production was earmarked for the Spanish Army (see Military Jeeps in Spain).